What does it cost to stay cool this Summer?

 Five tips for keeping cool

 Create a cooling breeze: Place a bowl of ice cubes in front of an electric fan to create a refreshing breeze as it blows the ice-cold air around the room.
+It also helps to have a cool shower before bed, as you go to bed cooler, so it takes less to cool you down.

 Close the curtains: Keep your curtains shut during the day.
 It may be tempting to let the light in, but the sunshine will heat the room, turning your home into a greenhouse.

 Take advantage of the daylight: Switch the lights off during the day.
 Lightbulbs release heat, causing a room to get warmer, so turning them off or switching to LED bulbs that give off less heat can help reduce the overall temperature.
-With the sun setting late in the evening during summer, you can keep the lights off for longer and therefore keep the room cooler.
+With the sun setting late in the evening during summer, you can keep the lights off longer and keep the room cooler.

 Popular search from Australia for air conditioning equipment : Ducted Air Conditioning Northern Beaches